TCHC launches Community Benefits engagement in Regent Park to develop plan for $26.8 million in economic development funds

 April 26 - TCHC today announced the launch of the Community Benefits engagement process (the "process") to hear from residents and inform how $26.8 million in community benefit funds will be invested in the community over the next 10 to 15 years, as part of Phases 4 and 5 of the Regent Park revitalization.

 Beginning today, April 26, Regent Park TCHC Tenants and market residents ages 14 and over will be able to have their say on where they would like to see the community funds directed.
-Residents can complete an online survey on their own or with the support of TCHC community animators and Community Benefits Oversight Working Group (CBOWG) members, who will be in the community.
+Residents can complete an online survey (EDIT: Survey now closed) on their own or with the support of TCHC community animators and Community Benefits Oversight Working Group (CBOWG) members, who will be in the community.
 TCHC, Tridel and CBOWG will also host multiple group and one-on-one engagement opportunities from April to mid-June.
 Feedback is also being collected via email to TalkRegentPark@TorontoHousing.ca, and the engagement team is accepting invitations to speak about community benefits at any events that residents are hosting independently in the community throughout this period.

 The Community Benefits engagement process is comprehensive and accessible, and focused on answering two questions: